Healthy Homes Assessment Wellington

 Wellington Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory throughout Wellington and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory for all Wellington and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the conformance to all Healthy Homes Standard that apply or will be applicable to their rental properties.
+• Property managers and landlords must keep records that prove conformance with the Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.

-• Private landlords and property managers have to make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords must ensure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2024